Skip to Content

 Intended for use in any practice setting, the NCP is not a charting or documentation system.
 Use of the NCP and its terminology (NCPT) can lead to more efficient and effective care and communications, nutrition research, and greater recognition of nutrition in individual/population health and the role of credentialed nutrition and dietetics practitioners.
 The NCP facilitates a consistent approach to care and the NCPT provides a worldwide shared understanding and definitions of nutrition assessment/monitoring and evaluation, diagnostic, and intervention concepts.

-Through its Nutrition Care Process and Terminology Committee and subcommittees, U.S. and international nutrition and dietetics professionals guide new terminology development and revisions as nutrition practice evolves.
-The NCPT is global, interoperable, implementable with nearly all concepts mapped and modeled in SNOMED CT®.
-Some content is also mapped to LOINC®.
+Through its Nutrition Care Process and Terminology Committee and subcommittees, U.S. and international nutrition and dietetics professionals guide new implementation and education resources and terminology development and revisions as nutrition practice evolves.
+Helpful NCP infographics: Nutrition Assessment Critical Thinking, Nutrition Diagnosis Critical Thinking, Nutrition Intervention Critical Thinking, Nutrition Monitoring and Evaluation Critical Thinking.

 Nutrition Care Process Terminology